 Information about this important requirement can also be found on the Australian Government website at http://www.border.gov.au/.
 Some participants will be able to obtain an Electronic Travel Authority (ETA).
 You can apply for an ETA via the Internet www.eta.immi.gov.au or through a travel agent, an airline office or a specialist service provider to arrange an ETA on your behalf.

 If you require an invitation letter for visa purposes please indicate this on your registration form or contact the Conference secretariat.
 Please note this procedure is intended to assist participants who need to obtain a visa or permission to attend the Conference.

-Most banks in Australia are open Monday to Friday 9am to 5pm.
+Banks in Australia are open Monday to Thursday 9.30am to 4.00pm, and 9.30am to 5.00pm on Friday.
 Some banks are open on Saturday.
 Exchange facilities are available at airports and most major hotels.
 Automatic Teller Machines (ATMs) are available at a wide variety of outlets.
 All major credit cards are widely accepted in Australia.

 Travel and Health Insurance

 It is strongly recommended that you take out insurance policies to cover medical and travel expenses.
 If necessary, consult your travel agent.

 Electricity in Australia is 220-240V AC 50Hz.
 The sockets are three pin and you may need an adaptor.
 Universal outlets for 240V or 100V shavers are found in most leading hotels.
 Multi-voltage appliances as well as adaptors are readily available in department stores and luggage shops.

 Most stores in the Gold Coast/Tweed border area are open Monday to Saturday until around 5.00pm to 6.00pm.
 Some retailers may remain open until 9.00pm week nights, and between 9.00am to 6.00pm Sundays.
 Grocery and department stores generally open seven days a week, with late night trading until 9.00pm on week nights.